 - blood blisters that appear on lips

-- blood blisters from poorly-fitting dentures or braces
+- blood blisters from fitting issues with dentures or braces

-If a person has dentures or braces that cause blood blisters, their dentist may be able to adjust the appliance, so it does not cause any more problems.
+If a person has dentures or braces that cause blood blisters, their dentist or orthodontist may be able to adjust the appliance, so it does not cause any more problems.

-Icing a blood blister in the mouth can help ease the inflammation and even prevent the blister from forming if the ice is applied immediately after an injury.
+Icing a blood blister in the mouth can help ease the inflammation and even prevent the blister from forming if a person applies one immediately after an injury.

-To use ice on a blood blister in the mouth, a person should hold an ice cube directly on the blister for up to 10 minutes several times per day.
-A person can also use light pressure to help stop the bleeding.
-A flavored frozen popsicle can also be used in the same way.
+To use ice on a blood blister in the mouth, an individual should hold an ice cube directly on the blister for up to 10 minutes several times per day.
+They can also use light pressure to help stop the bleeding.
+A flavored frozen popsicle can also have the same effect.

 To use witch hazel on a blood blister in the mouth, a person should soak a cotton swab in witch hazel and dab the swab on the blister.

-The mouth should be kept open for several minutes to allow the witch hazel time to dry.
-This can be repeated several times a day until the blister heals.
+They should keep their mouth open for several minutes to allow the witch hazel time to dry.
+The person can repeat this process several times a day until the blister heals.

 Some people may experience mild allergic reactions to witch hazel.
-The witch hazel can be dabbed on a small, non-sensitive area first to test for an allergy.
+Therefore, individuals should dab a small amount of the substance on a small, nonsensitive area of the skin first to test for allergies.
 If there is no adverse reaction after 24 hours, witch hazel is usually safe to use.

 Turmeric is a popular spice, especially in curries.
-Ayurvedic medicine, which is a form of folk medicine found primarily in South Asia, often uses turmeric to treat pain and inflammation.
+Ayurvedic medicine, a form of folk medicine originating primarily in South Asia, often uses

-To use this remedy on an oral blood blister, a teaspoon of turmeric can be mixed with honey to make a balm and applied directly to the affected area.
+To use this remedy on an oral blood blister, a person can mix a teaspoon of turmeric with honey to make a balm and apply this directly to the affected area.

-Chamomile tea is popular for its soothing qualities and is sometimes used
+Chamomile tea is popular for its soothing qualities and can help

-Blood blisters in the mouth can be an uncomfortable nuisance.
+Blood blisters in the mouth can become uncomfortable.